 '''

 is_defined(Key, Tree) -> boolean()

 Types:

 Tree = tree(Key, Value :: term())

+'''

 Returns true if Key is present in Tree, otherwise false.

 '''

-'''

-is empty(Tree) -> boolean()
+is_empty(Tree) -> boolean()

 Types:

 Tree = tree()

 Returns true if Tree is an empty tree, and false otherwise.

 iterator(Tree) -> Iter

 Types:

 Tree = tree(Key, Value)

 Iter = iter(Key, Value)

+Returns an iterator that can be used for traversing the entries of the contract of the contr

+'''

 Returns an iterator that can be used for traversing the entries of Tree; see next/1.
-The implementation of this is

-'''

-very efficient; traversing the whole tree using next/1 is only slightly slower than getting the list of all elements using to_list/1 and traversing that.
+The implementation of this is very efficient; traversing the whole tree using next/1 is only slightly slower than getting the list of all elements using to_list/1 and traversing that.
 The main advantage of the iterator approach is that it does not require the complete list of all elements to be built in memory at one time.